ample-samples/acer-predator-rgb-gui/README.md

 # Acer RGB GUI for facer.py
-## Allows the user to interact with the Acer Predator 4-Zone RGB using a customTkinter Graphical User Interface
+## A GUI to interact with the acer-predator-turbo-and-rgb-keyboard-linux-module Acer Predator RGB kernel module from JafarAkhondali